 The complete history of Louis Vuitton

-Could you imagine a world without Louis Vuitton and its iconic LV monogram Neverfulls or the beloved Speedy?
-Luxury fashion just wouldn’t be complete without their prints.
+Can you imagine a world without Louis Vuitton and its iconic LV monogram Neverfulls or the beloved Speedy?
+Luxury fashion just wouldn’t be complete without their iconic prints.
 What people might not know is that Louis Vuitton originally started as a trunk maker and packer.
 The designer catered to the French elite, during a time when holidays abroad were very much a luxury.
 The designer's popularity grew, the brand and designs evolved, and it eventually become one of the most desired labels for handbags and luggage worldwide.
 If you have any second hand Louis Vuitton to sell in London, Sign of the Times is here to sell your luxury pieces.

 1858 - The Canvas Trunk